juanbeniteza/django-rest-framework-crud/README.md

 http POST http://127.0.0.1:8000/rest-auth/logout/ "Authorization: Token <YOUR_TOKEN>"
 ```

-The API have some restrictions:
+The API has some restrictions:
 -   The movies are always associated with a creator (user who created it).
 -   Only authenticated users may create and see movies.
 -   Only the creator of a movie may update or delete it.